bashrc2/miniircd/README.md

 -----------

 miniircd is a small and limited IRC server written in Python.
-Despite its size, it is a functional alternative to a full-blown ircd for private or internal use.
+Despite its size, it is a functional alternative to a full-blown ircd for general use.
 Installation is simple; no configuration is required.

 Features